Tara Sutton

 She was the only unembedded television reporter to enter Fallujah Iraq during the siege of the city during the first battle of Fallujah in 2004.
-She sneaked into the city disguised in a veil and made a controversial film that aired on Channel 4 News.
+She snuck into the city disguised in a veil and made a controversial film that aired on Channel 4 News.
 The film documented human rights abuses and war crimes and was awarded the Amnesty Media Awards for television news in 2005.
 Previously she had spent months in Fallujah documenting the rise of the insurgency, often living at Fallujah hospital for safety.
 Her report for BBC Newsnight was the first to suggest that Iraqi prisoners were being tortured, months before the Abu Ghraib scandal broke.

 She has twice been a finalist for the Rory Peck Awards, which honor bravery by cameramen in war zones.

 She has reported from Iraq, Afghanistan, Jordan, Darfur, Cambodia, Pakistan, Cuba, Liberia, Colombia, Uganda, Kenya, Ethiopia.
 She is freelance and her work appears on BBC Newsnight, Channel 4 News, CBC, Channel One, PBS, Discovery, Al Jazeera and The Guardian.
 Her writing appears in The Guardian and The New Yorker.